LiuElvin/STAT_302_Final_Project/README.md

   - Note that each node corresponds to an arbitrary device in (x, y) space

-  - Line segments (and the node shape/color) show connected nodes in the network
+  - Line segments (and the node shape) signify connected nodes in the network

   - In this case, $R[c] = 3.75$ such that nodes within 3.75 units of each other are connected